User Guide

 -

-displays a list of all tasks, as shown in the diagram below.
+list_taskdisplays a list of all tasks, as shown in the diagram below.
 Note that the first 3 tasks with deadlines are ordered chronologically and placed at the top.
 The last 2 tasks without deadlines are placed below.

 Finding tasks by name: find_task